NunoSempere/clarivoyance/list/index.md

 #### [Interpretability](https://www.lesswrong.com/s/FN5Gj4JM6Xr7F4vts/p/SQ9cZtfrzDJmw9A2m#Robustly_good_approaches)

 - ★★★ (FT) Any large AIs successfully predicted to misbehave only from interpretability-based methods by [2025/2030/2050]?
   - Question details: Consider models which cost > $10M of inflation-adjusted 2023 money to train, as estimated by the [resolution council].
 This question resolves positively if there is some interpretability method can systematically predict whether such an AI model misbehaves.
-An "interpretability method" is left underdefined, and up to the resolution council to interpret, but would involve things like inspecting the model's neurons and activations, rather than things like e.g., "running the model and seeing what it does".
+An "interpretability method" is left under-defined, and up to the resolution council to interpret, but would involve things like inspecting the model's neurons and activations, rather than things like e.g., "running the model and seeing what it does".

 - ★★ How much does the chance of the previous question resolving yes for 2040 increase for every $10 million spent on interpretability research?